 Can Infant Brain Bleeds Occur Before Birth?

 Pre-existing conditions of the mother can influence your baby’s health throughout pregnancy and birth.
-According to the National Institute of National Heart, Lung, and Blood Institute, mothers with blood pressure-related medical conditions are at higher risk for pregnancy or birth complications.
+According to the National Heart, Lung, and Blood Institute, mothers with blood pressure-related medical conditions are at higher risk for pregnancy or birth complications.

 In addition, babies whose mothers suffer from one or more of these medical conditions are at a higher risk for fetal stroke.
 Fetal strokes can cause medium to severe brain damage leading to brain bleeds, lack of oxygen, or ruptured blood vessels.